I love this question: “I am the LORD, the God of all mankind. Is anything too hard for me?” ~Jeremiah 32:27, NIV

 The obvious answer to this question is a resounding, “NO!”
 This is why Jesus had to keep scolding His disciples when they faced a seemingly hopeless situation with doubt, anxiety, and fear: “Oh you of little faith!”
 It is surprising that after watching Jesus cleanse the lepers and raise the dead the disciples still had their doubts.

-Sometimes we forget that the God we worship created EVERYTHING that exists EVERYWHERE!
+Sometimes we forget the God we worship created everything that exists everywhere.
 Even the fallen angels depend on God’s power for their existence.
 God is the fountain of wisdom and power–He is not frightened, confused, perplexed, or anxious about anything.

 When God acts, there is nothing impossible for Him to accomplish.
 It might be above our human ability to comprehend, or even imagine, but God is all-powerful and all-knowing.
 Nothing is too hard for Him.

 Listen to what Jesus told the disciples: “Jesus looked at them and said, ‘With man this is impossible, but with God all things are possible.'”
 (Matthew 19:26, NIV)

 Listen to the testimony of the Angels to Abraham, who doubted that his elderly wife Sarah could have a promised child: “Is anything too hard for the LORD?
 I will return about this time next year, and Sarah will have a son.”
 (Genesis 18:14, NIV)